djpardis/djpardis.github.io/_posts/2025-01-15-revisiting-moneyball.md

 ### [The 2001 A's lost significant talent.](#table-of-contents) {#the-2001-as-lost-significant-talent}

 After losing MVP Jason Giambi (7-year, $120M), Johnny Damon (4-year, $31M), and closer Jason Isringhausen (4-year, $27M), totaling $31.6 million in annual value ($17.1M + $7.75M + $6.75M), the cash-strapped A's faced an impossible challenge with just a $41 million payroll.
-This is what made the season irresistible to **Michael Lewis** as he watched the A's replace these stars not with expensive equivalents, but with undervalued players that others had overlooked.
+This is what made the season irresistible to **Michael Lewis** as he watched the A's replace these stars not with expensive equivalents, but with undervalued players.

 ### [Analytics unlocks transparent decision-making.](#table-of-contents) {#analytics-unlocks-transparent-decision-making}